Hammer DeRoburt: Electoral and political record

 On 31 January 1968, Nauru's Independence Day, DeRoburt was elected by the Legislative Assembly as one of the five members of the Council of State, an interim body tasked with exercising executive power pending the adoption of a final constitution.
 He was elected chairman of the Council of State, serving until 17 May 1968 when the legislature unanimously elected him as the country's inaugural president upon the adoption of the new constitution.
 Austin Bernicke and Buraro Detudamo received nominations but declined to stand for election.

 In addition to the presidency, DeRoburt assumed the cabinet portfolios of external affairs, internal affairs, and island development and industry.
 He was re-elected as president unopposed in January 1971 after the 1971 Nauruan parliamentary election.
 In his second term, DeRoburt faced opposition from a ginger group of young MPs, who felt he had mismanaged the economy, was governing without consultation, and had failed to renew his cabinet.
 His opponents formed the Nauru Party, the first formal political party on the island.
 In July 1976, parliament failed to pass financial legislation introduced by DeRoburt.
 He treated the defeat as a motion of no confidence and resigned as president, but renominated himself in the ensuing election and was re-elected unopposed.

 On 22 December 1976, following the 1976 Nauruan parliamentary election, DeRoburt was unexpectedly defeated in his bid for re-election to the presidency, with 30-year-old Bernard Dowiyogo defeating him by nine votes to seven and appointing a Nauru Party cabinet.
 Dowiyogo had reportedly not expected to win the ballot and offered to resign in DeRoburt's favour if he agreed to make concessions on cabinet choices, but DeRoburt refused to do so.
 He subsequently pressured Dowiyogo to resign and moved a motion attempting to declare Dowiyogo's election as unconstitutional, on the grounds that the constitution had not allowed for party politics.

 DeRoburt remained an influential figure in Nauruan politics following his ouster and with his supporters managed to force Dowiyogo to an early election in November 1977.
 Dowiyogo was re-elected as president, but remained in office only until April 1978 when he resigned following a defeat on a phosphate royalties bill.
 His successor Lagumot Harris was ousted only a month later on a vote on an appropriations bill, with DeRoburt returning as president.

 DeRoburt's second term in office lasted until his resignation on 19 September 1986 and replacement by Kennan Adeang.
 Adeang's government collapsed only two weeks, with DeRoburt returning as president on 1 October 1986.

 Domestic affairs

-In his first years in office, DeRoburt's government established Air Nauru, the first national carrier, and Nauru Pacific Shipping Lines.
+In his first years in office, DeRoburt's government established the Nauru Phosphate Corporation to continue phosphate mining, under the terms agreed prior to independence.
+Profits from phosphate mining were used to establish Air Nauru, the first national carrier, and Nauru Pacific Shipping Lines.